gurjot06oct/Cplusplus/11 OOPS/Classes Objects/05 Constructors/types/02 Parameterized.md

 public:
     SchoolStudent(int rollNo, const string& name, double fee) : rollNumber(rollNo), studentName(name), tuitionFee(fee) {}
+    // SchoolStudent() = default; // Defaulted constructor
 };

 int main()
 {
     // Attempting to create an instance of SchoolStudent without providing necessary arguments
-    // This will cause a compilation error since no default constructor is defined in SchoolStudent SchoolStudent s;
+    // This will cause a compilation error since no default constructor is defined in SchoolStudent
+    // Use Defaulted Constructor for such Issues.
+    SchoolStudent s;
     return 0;
 }
 ```
 ### **Uses of Parameterized Constructor**

 - Used to initialize the various data elements of different objects with different values when they are created.